Christmas Wrapping: Release

 "Christmas Wrapping" was released as a single in the UK in 1981 on Island Records.
 It did not initially make the charts, but was reissued in 1982 and reached No. 45 on the UK Singles Chart that December.
-It remains the Waitresses' highest-charting single in the UK.
+It remains the Waitresses' highest-charting single in the UK, and despite its modest chart placing, the song was certified platinum by the BPI in 2024.

 Butler said the reception was a rejuvenating gift for the band: "We do the Christmas song, forget about it and go back on the road.
 The next thing I know when calling back to New York is that it's all over the radio and much to our surprise it leaps over our heads and hits all the cities where we're heading and all of a sudden we're back on an upswing again."

 Legacy

 In 2005, Guardian journalist Dorian Lynskey called the song "fizzing, funky dance-around-the-Christmas-tree music for Brooklyn hipsters".
 In 2012, the Daily Telegraph writer Bernadette McNulty called it "one of the most charming, insouciant festive songs ever".
 The AllMusic reviewer Andy Hinds called it "one of the best holiday pop tunes ever recorded".

-During the 2016 Christmas season, it re-entered the singles chart at number 96.
+During the 2016 Christmas season, it re-entered the UK singles chart at number 96.
 The song appears in numerous holiday-music compilations, including The Edge of Christmas, Dr. Demento's Holidays in Dementia, and Now That's What I Call Christmas!: The Signature Collection.

-The song has been used in films including The Tomorrow War (2021) and The Guardians of the Galaxy Holiday Special (2022).

 Each festive season, Butler makes a donation to the Akron-Summit County children's library in the name of the first person to tell him they heard "Christmas Wrapping" on the radio.